 Expertise

-Research Interests: Linked social and ecological systems, recreation, environmental services and conservation incentive programs, landowner decision-making, rural livelihoods and the process of interdisciplinary research.
+Research Interests: Conservation social sciences, social-ecological systems, recreation, ecosystem services, conservation incentive programs, landowner decision-making, human dimensions of wildlife, and the process of interdisciplinary research.
 Research interests are for the US and Latin America.

 Examples of research he and his students have done include: